 Special damages for serious injuries

-The court can make very accurate assessments of the damages due for financial losses and these are called special damages.
+Special damages are damages for financial loss.
+The court can make very accurate assessments of such damages.
 They cover such items as:

 - Loss of earnings.
 This can include future earnings if the accident means that you are unlikely to return to work, or have to take lower paid work.